May 24 – June 20 2018- Challenge Completed!

 The Navy Yard, Philadelphia

 July 7 – July 20 2018- Challenge Completed!

 Farragut Square – Washington, DC

 Take the #IceBoxChallengeEastCoast and discover the benefits of high performance building and construction.
 The Pittsburgh Challenge is happening soon, check it out…

 The #IceBoxChallengeEastCoast is a contest and an experiment to demonstrate how a home can be super energy efficient AND comfortable.
 The Ice Boxes are left outside in the sun for 18 days.
 When they are opened, the amount of ice left in each box will be measured.
 How much ice is left shows how well each Ice Box keeps out the summer heat.
 Better building design can help us reduce our carbon pollution without changing our behaviour.
 Energy-efficient homes are comfortable, quiet and healthy.

 This is a graph of the outside air temperature and inside air temperatures of the ‘Standard Building Code’ and ‘Passive House’ ice boxes.
-Each box was loaded with 1800 pounds of ice and sealed on the afternoon of 24 May, 2018.
 At this time of year, when the outside air temperature remains above that of ice both day and night, the direction of heat flow is constantly inward, and this heat influences how quickly the ice melts.

 Why High Performance Buildings?

 Quite simply, it’s how we build & feel better.